elunna/nerfhack-changelog/README.md

 * **Werefoo farming:** Werefoo summon temporary spell-beings that don't leave death drops or corpses.
 * **Horn of plenty farming:** Historically, Horns of Plenty could be endlessly recharged using the Tourist’s quest artifact, the Platinum Yendorian Express Card.
 This exploit has since been nerfed: tool recharging now follows the same rules as wands-tools can be recharged up to 7 times, with each additional recharge increasing the risk of the item crumbling.
 * **Trees on special levels are pre-looted.** While this doesn’t qualify as classic 'infinite' farming, the abundance of trees added to many levels means a player could theoretically spend an excessive amount of time harvesting them for bees and fruit.
-* **Death drops decrease as games get longer:** For every 5000 turns that has passed, the chance of a death drop does down by 1.
-This is a nerf to slowly starve players out and to reduce inventory bloat toward the end of a game.
-It's also a good reason to play fast.
-The chance of a death drop is traditionally 1 in 6.
-So, at 5k turns it would decrease to 1 in 7, at 10k turns it goes to 1 in 8 and so on.

 ### Underwater mechanics
 * Prevent kicking monsters out of water while underwater or vice versa.